keigoi/ocaml-mpst/README.md

-# OCaml-MPST
+# ocaml-mpst

-## Lightweight implementation
+##	NEWS: Lightweight implementation

-* A lightweight implementation [ocaml-mpst-light](https://github.com/keigoi/ocaml-mpst-light/) is available.
+* A lightweight implementation [ocaml-mpst-light](https://github.com/keigoi/ocaml-mpst-light/) is available, for understanding the idea of global combinators in detail.

 ## What is `ocaml-mpst`?